gvwilson/sdxpy/src/glob/index.md

 This design makes use of
 the [%g chain_of_responsibility_pattern "Chain of Responsibility" %] [%i "design pattern" %].
-Each matcher matches if it can, then asks the next matcher in the chain to try to match the remaining text ([%f glob-chain %]).
+Each matcher matches if it can then asks the next matcher in the chain to try to match the remaining text ([%f glob-chain %]).
 Crucially,
-objects don't know how the long the chain after them is: they just know who to ask next.
+objects don't know how long the chain after them is: they just know whom to ask next.

 [% figure
    slug="glob-chain"